 The editing history is stored as multiple versions of the document.
 You can create your team and invite users via email or the link.

-Review work before publication
+Review work before publishing

 Clip Studio Paint PRO vs. EX: Embed viewer